 Interpreting is one way to help most passengers understand what is going on, but the efforts to accommodate those who speak another language should not stop there.
 Translation of various documents on the plane is also important.

-This includes safety signs, in-flight magazines and customer service cards that passengers may be asked to fill out.
-Some airlines even provide in-flight movies in different languages, or at least with translated subtitles and/or captions that the majority of the passengers can understand.
+This includes safety signs, in-flight magazines, and customer service cards that passengers may be asked to fill out.
+Some airlines even provide in-flight movies in different languages, or at least with translated subtitles and/or captions.

 These details tend to appeal to those who speak a language other than English, especially during long flights when they may be bored with a movie or magazine they cannot fully understand.

-Just as it is essential that airlines use only professional interpreting services, they should also stick to professional translation assistance.
-Providing incorrect translations could be offensive and perhaps dangerous for passengers.
-At the very least, this would be embarrassing for airlines, so it makes sense to ensure that both interpreting and translation services are accurate and professional.
+As mentioned above, it is essential that airlines use only professional interpreting services (and the same goes for translation).
+Providing incorrect interpretations or translations could be offensive and even dangerous for passengers.
+At the very least, it would be embarrassing for airlines.

 So make sure you enlist the aid of experienced professionals like those at Accredited Language for expert language services.
 Contact Accredited Language to learn more about our services available in more than 200 languages and dialects.

 Call us at 1-800-322-0284 or simply fill out our free quote form.